 An eligible expense is a dependent care expense the IRS states can be paid for without taxes.
 Eligible expenses may only be incurred by your qualified dependent(s).
 Health care expenses are not eligible.

 How should I keep track of my eligible expenses?

 You should keep all your receipts and pertinent documentation to prove your Dependent Day Care Account was used for eligible dependent care expenses.
 If you pay for anything other than eligible expenses with your Dependent Day Care Account, the amount will be taxable, and you will be required to repay the amount or pay an additional tax penalty.

-Learn how to enroll in an a pre-tax savings/employee reimbursement account, whether you are enrolling during open enrollment, as a new hire or when you have experienced a qualifying life event.Read More about Enrollment Information
+Learn how to enroll in a pre-tax saving account during open enrollment, as a new hire, or when you have experienced a qualifying life event.Read More about Enrollment Information